orbs-network/posv2-contracts-deployment-migration/README.md

 ## DelegationsContract upgrade flow

 This is similar to the flow described in [Migrating delegations from Orbs PoS V1 delegations contract](https://github.com/orbs-network/posv2-contracts-deployment-migration/blob/master/README.md#migrating-delegations-from-orbs-pos-v1-delegations-contract).
 The only differnece is that the list of existing delegations should be taken from the current delegations contract.

+1. Deploy the new delegations contract.

+2. Lock current delegations contract.

+3. Construct a list of all current delegations (e.g. by tracking the `Delegated` event).

+4. Initialize the delegations in the new contract using the contract's `importDelegations()`.

+5. Set the new delegations contract in the registry.